uc-cdis/dcf-dataservice/README.md

 `vim dcf_dataservice_settings`
 `vim creds.json`

+### Final Setup
-- Lastly to finish set tokens, we need to run `gen3 kubet-setup-data-replicate.sh` to refresh the secrets.
+Lastly to finish set tokens, we need to run `gen3 kubet-setup-data-replicate.sh` to refresh the secrets.
 Remember to pull from `cloud-automation` repo to ensure latest script is used. https://github.com/uc-cdis/cloud-automation/blob/master/gen3/bin/kube-setup-data-replicate.sh